BlueSpike20/Surfter/README.txt

 TODO: Create logic that removes gpt request for articles that fail souptext.
 Either keep image or step over before rendering.

+TODO: If HTML filename exists in the archive, need to stomp.
+Also need to add number count to filename.